indigos33k3r/self-paced-education/README.md

     * Come up with your own final project

 ###### UD 617 - Intro to Hadoop and MapReduce

-* Summary: A high-level overview of how Hadoop works and an introduciton to writing MapReduce code.
+* Summary: A high-level overview of how Hadoop works and an introduction to writing MapReduce code.
 * Instructors: Sarah Sprohnele and Ian Wrigley of Cloudera
 * Prerequisites: Python programming experience
 * Topics covered: